mez/model_predictive_controller_cpp/README.md

 Having `T` span beyond one second seems to give me useless results.
 Also having `dt` being too small was causing too many actuations and required much compute time.
-I started with `N=15 and dt=.05` this was causing to much zig-zaging.
+I started with `N=15 and dt=.05` this was causing too much zig-zaging.
 I finally landed on `N=10 and dt=0.1` to give me stable results.
 It was a manual tuning process.

 ## Polynomial Fitting and MPC Preprocessing